Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Conclusions

-Our results demonstrated that forecasting solar generation using LSTM with CBAMConvLSTM cloud predictions as input to the LSTM network achieves the best solar power forecasts.
+Our results demonstrated that using cloud forecasts from attention-based networks achieved a higher RMSE solar forecast skill score compared to using cloud forecasts from non-attention-based ConvLSTM and using LSTM with cloud predictions from CBAMConvLSTM as input to the LSTM network achieves the best solar power forecasts.
 When analyzed across different sky conditions, it was observed that in clear sky conditions, the inclusion of cloud forecasts (ground-truth or predicted) does not make much of a difference in the solar forecast accuracy.
 However, for intervals having cloudy skies, including cloud forecasts as an input to solar forecasting methods resulted in higher solar forecast skill score in most scenarios.
-Using cloud forecasts from attention-based networks achieved a higher RMSE solar forecast skill score compared to using cloud forecasts from non-attention-based ConvLSTM.
 In particular, using cloud predictions from the proposed CBAMConvLSTM improved the RMSE skill score by 5.86\%, 5.97\%, 6.67\% for MLP, CNN and LSTM networks respectively, while SAConvLSTM improved the RMSE skill score 5.44\%, 5.97\%, 6.29\% under high altitude cloud scenarios (i.e., pixel values greater than 50 in a gray-scale infrared image).
 However, the improvements under lower altitude conditions (i.e., pixel values less than 50) were minimal.

-The work presented in this paper focused on infrared satellite images that can be used to infer some information on cloud altitudes.
-As future work it would be interesting to combine infrared images with visible satellite images that can further provide information on cloud thickness.
-Furthermore, there exist novel deep neural network architectures, such as PredRNN \cite{Wang2022PredRNN:Learning}, that have recently been proposed for spatio-temporal applications to overcome existing limitations of standard ConvLSTM.
-As future work it would be interesting to investigate the adoption of such networks and their ability to forecast cloud movement using satellite images.